 And while Dollywood remains unique in its own right, those who have visited both locations have noticed more than a few similarities between the two parks.

-Some might go so far as as to say that visiting Silver Dollar City is almost like stepping into a Dollywood fringe universe of sorts.
+Some might go so far as to say that visiting Silver Dollar City is almost like stepping into a Dollywood fringe universe of sorts.

 Below are five eerily similar “twin” rides and attractions that both parks share (or in some cases shared), that might just make you look twice.